clarindaho/ho_shin_eecs338_finalproject/README.md

 Clarinda Ho (cqh), Jason Shin (jjs270)

 ### Concept
-Create a 2-player battleship that uses sockets (server and client).
+Create a 2-player battleship game that uses sockets (server and client).
+The server player is allowed to set the board size and the number of ships for each type.

 ### Map
 	- Legend